M11 motorway

-The M11 is a 55 mi motorway that runs north from the North Circular Road (A406) in South Woodford to the A14, northwest of Cambridge, England.
-Originally proposed as a trunk road as early as 1915, various plans were considered throughout the 1960s, with final construction being undertaken between 1975 and 1980.
+The M11 is a 55 mi motorway that runs north from the North Circular Road (A406) at South Woodford to the A14 at Girton, northwest of Cambridge, England.
+It was originally proposed as a trunk road as early as 1915; various plans were considered throughout the 1960s, with final construction being undertaken between 1975 and 1980.
 The motorway was opened in stages, with the first stage between junctions 7 and 8 opening in June 1975, and the completed motorway becoming fully operational in February 1980.
-Running from Woodford to Girton, the motorway provides direct access to Harlow, Cambridge and since 2002, greatly improved access to London Stansted Airport.
+The motorway provides direct access to Harlow and Cambridge, and since 2002 has greatly improved access to London Stansted Airport.

 Route

-The M11 starts in South Woodford in northeast London, just north of Redbridge Roundabout, crosses the North Circular (A406) at junction 4, it then heads NNE, passing east of Loughton and Theydon Bois as well as Epping Forest, meeting the M25 motorway at junction 6, and then veering approximately north, passing to the east of Harlow.
+The M11 starts in South Woodford in northeast London, just north of Redbridge Roundabout, and crosses the North Circular (A406) at junction 4.
+It then heads NNE, passing east of Loughton and Theydon Bois as well as Epping Forest, meeting the M25 motorway at junction 6, and then veering approximately north, passing to the east of Harlow.
 The M11 gives access to Bishop's Stortford and the motorway's only service station via junction 8.
 This is followed immediately by the recently constructed junction 8A, which provides a free-flow link to the improved A120 that links to Stansted Airport.
 The M11 then traverses part of Cambridgeshire, meeting a spur for the A11 at junction 9, Stump Cross, and then finally ends at junction 14, the Girton Interchange, with the road continuing through the junction and becoming the A14, which continues the route on to Huntingdon and the north.

 The motorway starts with two lanes southbound and three northbound; then, north of Woodford Bridge, both directions have three lanes, a layout that continues up to junction 8A, except for a brief two-lane section at junction 6, beneath the M25.
 From junction 8 the motorway has two lanes in both directions all the way to junction 14 where the motorway terminates.
 The motorway is illuminated at the southern terminus near junction 4, at junction 6 (the M25 interchange), and also at the approach to junction 8/8A (Stansted Airport/Bishop's Stortford), and then at the northern terminus at junction 14, for the A14.
 All four of these sections use modern high-pressure sodium (SON) lighting.
 The older, yellow, low-pressure sodium (SOX) lighting originally used at junctions 4 and 6 was replaced in 2005.
-The M11 junctions 1, 2 and 3 do not exist; see the History section below for explanation.
+The M11 junctions 1, 2 and 3 do not exist (see the History section below for an explanation).